 If you are a supervisor, administrator, or unit head, we ask that you pay close attention to the quality of interactions in your unit.
 We expect that you will make a conscious effort to model the behavior necessary to create an inclusive and respectful climate for all.
 If you have questions, or need advice in ways to create a more respectful environment for all of your colleagues and coworkers, please contact the HR Employee Labor Relations team.
 Annie Bentz, Senior Employee Relations Coordinator, is also available to assist with workplace climate issues.
 Annie can be reached at 6-2972.

 In addition to the contacts listed above, UO provides resources that support respectful and inclusive learning and working environments.
 The Office of Human Resources offers three training opportunities specifically promoting more effective and respectful communications: “Crucial Conversations,” “Crucial Accountability,” and “Influencer.”
-Information about these and other relevant courses is available on the Professional Development website.
+Information about these and other relevant courses is available in the MyTrack learning module.